envision-projects/envision-projects.github.io/content/embedded/simplesynth-project.md

 2. Next, go to the synth section of the menu and grab the waveform object.

    {{< tip >}}
    Mono- Vs. Poly-Synths - Synthesizers use oscillators to generate waveforms.
 An oscillator is only capable of generating one waveform, at one frequency, at a time.
 Therefore, if we want our synth to be able to play chords, or more than one note at a time, we need multiple oscillators.
-Since we have a total of 13 notes that can be played, we need 13 oscillators!
+Since we have a total of 13 notes that can be played, and we want 3 oscillators playing at all times, we need 39 oscillators.
    {{< /tip >}}
-3. Grab 12 more waveform objects and place them in descending order, one below the previous.
+3. Grab 38 more waveform objects and place them in descending order, one below the previous.
+4. Arrange your waveform objects in groups of three and connect each set of three to a mixer.
+5. Name your waveform and mixer objects like so:
-4. Next we'll need an envelope to generate our note shapes.
+6. Next we'll need an envelope to generate our note shapes.
-5. Add a filter object
+7. Add a filter object
-6. Now add a delay.
+8. Now add a delay.
 You should have something like this:

    ![](/images/ss_asd2.png)